-- The right to be informed about the collection and use of your personal data The right of access- to have a free copy of your data that we have
+- The right to be informed about the collection and use of your personal data

-- The right to rectification – to correc the data we have if it is inaccurate or incomplete
+- The right to rectification – to correct the data we have if it is inaccurate or incomplete

-- The right to erasure (clinical records must be retained for a certain time period)
+- The right to deletion of your personal data (clinical records must be retained for a certain time period)

 - The right to restrict processing of your personal data

 - The right to data portability – to have your data transferred to someone else

 - The right to object to the processing of your personal data

-Rights in relation to automated decision making and profiling
+- Rights in relation to automated decision making and profiling

 Further details of these rights can be seen in our Information Governance Procedures (M 217C) or at the Information Commissioner’s website.
 Here are some practical examples of your rights:

 - If you are a patient of the practice you have the right to withdraw consent for important notifications, newsletters, surveys or marketing.
 You can inform us to correct errors in your personal details or withdraw consent from communication methods such as telephone, email or text.
-You have the right to obtain a free copy of your patient records within one month.
+You have the right to obtain a free copy of your patient records within one month

 - If you are not a patient of the practice you have the right to withdraw consent for processing personal data, to have a free copy of it within one month, to correct errors in it or to ask us to delete it.
-You can also withdraw consent from communication methods such as telephone, email or text.
+You can also withdraw consent from communication methods such as telephone, email or text

-We have carried out a Privacy Impact Assessment (M 217S) and you can request a copy from the details below.
+We have carried out a Privacy Impact Assessment in Sensitive Information Map, PIA and Risk Assessment (M 217Q) and you can request a copy from the details below.
 The details of how we ensure security of personal data is in our Security Risk Assessment (M 217M) and Information Governance Procedures (M 217C).